lerebel103/hottop-sidecar-firmware/README.md

 # Firmware that doubles the Power of a Hottop Coffee Roaster :grin:

-Tired of roasting tiny 200 grams batches that will still run beyond 12 minutes?
+Tired of roasting tiny 200 grams coffee batches that will still run beyond 12 minutes?
 Well, this firmware is for you: it will double the power of your Hottop Coffee Roaster and roast 320g in well under 10 minutes.
 Plus it connects your roaster to AWS IoT Core, so you can have something cool to talk about with your friends, win-win!